-- 3. Any construction of (a) any new building or (b) any new accessory structure in the CR, WC or CG District that is larger than 120 square feet (excluding) - 4.
-Any construction or modification of any site plan applicable to any nonconforming use or nonconforming building that otherwise requires approval of the Planning Board. - 5.
+- 2. Conversion of any building to, or construction of, any multi-residential building or cluster or court cottage housing. - 3.
+The construction of (a) a new building or (b) a new accessory structure in the CR, WC or CG District that is larger than 120 square feet. - 4.
 Any construction of an addition, modification or expansion of any building or structure in the CR, CG or WC district that will (a) add an additional floor or story to such building or (b) result in an addition to the gross or net floor area of such building by more than the greater of (i) 30% or (ii) 250 square feet.